 - Negotiate with insurance companies to seek a fair settlement

 - Take your case to trial if necessary to fight for the compensation you deserve

 If you are hoping for the best possible outcome for your case, you need our firm on your side.
 With over 90 years of cumulative experience, we feel we are the obvious choice for those seeking representation after a serious truck accident.
 We will answer any questions you may have regarding your truck accident case.
 If your case is taken on, we will begin to review the facts of your case immediately.

 How to Get Compensation for Truck Accident Injuries in North Carolina

 If you or a loved one has been injured in a truck accident, it is important to seek compensation for the losses you have sustained.
 Truck accidents can result in devastating injuries that result in long-term medical expenses, lost wages, and pain and suffering.

-With help from an experienced Winston-Salem truck accident lawyer at Comerford Chilson & Moser, you can recover compensation for the following types of damages, and more:
+With help from a North Carolina truck accident lawyer at Comerford Chilson & Moser, you can recover compensation for the following types of damages, and more: